MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Corruption Robustness; Transformers.
   - <details><summary>Digest</summary> We first present a taxonomy of distribution shifts by categorizing them into five conceptual groups: corruption shift, background shift, texture shift, destruction shift, and style shift.
 Then we perform extensive evaluations of ViT variants under different groups of distribution shifts and compare their generalization ability with Convolutional Neural Network (CNN) models.

+- RobustNav: Towards Benchmarking Robustness in Embodied Navigation. [[paper]](https://arxiv.org/abs/2106.04531) [[code]](https://github.com/allenai/robustnav)
+  - Prithvijit Chattopadhyay, Judy Hoffman, Roozbeh Mottaghi, Aniruddha Kembhavi. *ICCV 2021*
+  - Key Word: Corruption Robustness; Embodied Navigation.
+  - <details><summary>Digest</summary> As an attempt towards assessing the robustness of embodied navigation agents, we propose RobustNav, a framework to quantify the performance of embodied navigation agents when exposed to a wide variety of visual - affecting RGB inputs - and dynamics - affecting transition dynamics - corruptions.
+Most recent efforts in visual navigation have typically focused on generalizing to novel target environments with similar appearance and dynamics characteristics.
+With RobustNav, we find that some standard embodied navigation agents significantly underperform (or fail) in the presence of visual or dynamics corruptions.

 - Towards a Theoretical Framework of Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2106.04496)
   - Haotian Ye, Chuanlong Xie, Tianle Cai, Ruichen Li, Zhenguo Li, Liwei Wang.
   - Key Word: Theoretical Framework; Out-of-Distribution Generalization.